becknik/Universus/README.md

 - The best way I (so far) came across to share *Anki flashcard decks* and keep them *up-to-date* with *additions and corrections* (see "Flashcards for Everyone" section below)
 - Maybe: a better learning curve by discovering links between topics of different courses and therefore setting things in relation
 - Summary files might be easily shared by exportation to short PDFs
-- A lot more things...
+- A lot more things…

 ## (So far) unsovled Questions: